RPGReki/bucharest2023.netlify.app/site/index.md

     </div>
   </fieldset>
 </form>

-{% comment %}
+{% endcomment %}

 {:.h1.text-danger}
 Registration closed.
 Please use our [contact form](/contact/) to message us and to be placed on the waiting list.
-{% endcomment %}

 {:.mt-3}
 ## Venue